machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Built-in examples include:

-- `help`, which is designed to answer questions about acts.
+- `help`, which is designed for question-and-answer usage,
 - `task`, which is a general-purpose interactive act.

 ### Reserved command name